Custom formulas: Syntax and definitions

 Syntax: UNIQUES(session)

-• Session: Refers to the session you are interested in.
+• Session: Refers to the session that interests you.
 This must be a letter that corresponds to a session in the Session card.

 userSessionsUNIQUES.png